Afshar experiment: Specific criticism

 A number of scientists have published criticisms of Afshar's interpretation of his results, some of which reject the claims of a violation of complementarity, while differing in the way they explain how complementarity copes with the experiment.
-Afshar has responded to these critics in his academic talks, his blog, and other forums.
 For example, one paper contests Afshar's core claim, that the Englert–Greenberger duality relation is violated.
 The researchers re-ran the experiment, using a different method for measuring the visibility of the interference pattern than that used by Afshar, and found no violation of complementarity, concluding "This result demonstrates that the experiment can be perfectly explained by the Copenhagen interpretation of quantum mechanics."

 Below is a synopsis of papers by several critics highlighting their main arguments and the disagreements they have amongst themselves: